mhafer/FEND-feedreader/README.md

 # Project Overview

-In this project you are given a web-based application that reads RSS feeds.
-The original developer of

-Testing is an important part of the development process and many organizations practice a standard of development known as "test-driven development".
-This is when developers write tests first, before they ever start developing their application.
-All the tests initially fail and then they start writing application code to make these tests pass.
+I was given a web-based applicatiothat reads RSS feeds.
+I have implemented tests for this site to ensure that it runs properly and performs up to standards.

 ## What I learned